everx-labs/ever-sdk/README.md

 # Ever SDK

-Client libraries for DApp development in TVM blockchains (Everscale, Gosh, TON, Venom Blockchain, etc).
+Client libraries for DApp development in TVM blockchains (Everscale, Gosh, TON, Venom Blockchain, etc.).

 Core Ever-SDK client library is written in Rust, with bindings in 11 programming languages.